fedang/fedang.net/content/posts/pointer-tagging/index.md

 coding style that we will use from now on.

 Firstly, let's introduce the tags that we are going to use.
-In this case, they are direct translation of the types of value that we can represent.
+In our examples, they are direct translations of the types of value that we can represent.

 ```c
 typedef enum {